-Recently his output has focused on a number of multi-disciplinary collaborations with various artists such as the Experimental Film Society, Laura Sarah Dowdall(dancer/ choreographer with RUNNING BLIND), Mihai Cucu(visual artist), Slipdraft(lighting design) amongst others.
+Robert has a pressing interest in multi-disciplinary work and has collaborated with various artists such as the Experimental Film Society, Laura Sarah Dowdall(dancer/ choreographer with RUNNING BLIND), Mihai Cucu(visual artist), Slipdraft(lighting design) amongst others.

 He has won numerous national competitions in Ireland including the 2017 Jerome Hynes Young Composers Award and was subsequently commissioned by the National Concert Hall, Dublin to write for their SinfoNua Orchestra for their 2018 performances.